10 K - 300 K APD / ARS DE202 G

 1.7 K - 300 K He 4 ILL Joule Thomson Cryostat

-In addition to a commercial standard 2-stage displex cryostat, which operates down to ~10 K and mounts on the phi circle of the diffractometer, a specially adapted 3-stage displex capable of sample temperatures down to 1.7 K is in routine use.
-This novel device, which has been developed by the cryogenics laboratory at the Institut Laue Langevin, Grenoble, may be operated over a wide range of angles without degradation of base temperature.
+In addition to a commercial standard 2-stage displex cryostat, which operates down to about 10 K and mounts on the phi circle of the diffractometer, a specially adapted 3-stage displex capable of sample temperatures down to 1.7 K is in routine use.
+This novel device, which has been developed by the cryogenics laboratory at the Institut Laue Langevin (ILL), Grenoble, may be operated over a wide range of angles without degradation of base temperature.
 The 3-stage device is ~40 mm longer than a standard displex, but is installed into the same motorised phi circle mount as all of the other cryostats.

 Both the vacuum shroud (500 µm thick wall) and radiation shield (300 µm thick wall) are equipped with beryllium domes.